 *Please note, if you were never present in Canada during the Fall 2020 term, you do not have travel coverage under the IHI plan.
 Your IHI plan will only become active once you arrive in Canada.

 COVID-19 IHI FAQs

-Yes, students who can confirm that they will be outside of Canada from September 1, 2020 to April 30, 2021, may request a cancellation of International Health Insurance plan now for the Fall 2020 and Winter 2021 terms.
-These students will be charged one-term premium $376 for summer 2021.
+Yes, students who can confirm that they will be outside of Canada from September 1, 2020, to April 30, 2021, may request a cancellation of the International Health Insurance plan now for the Fall 2020 and Winter 2021 terms.
+These students will be charged a one-term premium of $376 for summer 2021.